 Humans are said to be composed of the following three components.

-John 6:63 (NKJV) 63It is the Spirit who gives life; the flesh profits nothing.
+John 6:63 (NKJV) It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.

-Now consider that the words Jesus speaks are the same as the words God speaks.
-Jesus doesn?t give his own message; instead, he says what the Father told him.
-So the word of God is spirit and it is life.
+Jesus speaks the words of God, so when Jesus says something, we know that God is saying it.
+So, the word of God is spirit and life.
 Life to what?
-Well, since the word of God is spirit then it would seem reasonable that spirit feeds spirit so that the word of God feeds our spirit.
+Well, since the word of God is spirit, then it would seem reasonable that it feeds our spirit (the real you).
 Consider also the following verse.

-1 Corinthians 2:11 (NKJV) 11For what man knows the things of a man except the spirit of the man which is in him?
+1 Corinthians 2:11 (NKJV) For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.

 Here Paul identifies the spirit of man, which abides within him (within the body).

-Next let?s review Genesis 2:7, which says,
+Next, let’s review Genesis 2:7, which says,

 “And the Lord God formed man of the dust of the ground and breathed into his nostrils the breath of life; and man became a living soul.”